kchung/jabbot/README.md

 # Jabbot

 A [Jabwire](https://www.jabwire.com) integration with Slack based off of `slackbots`.
-When a Jabwire ticket (bug or sprint task) is posted in the integration channel
+When a Jabwire ticket (bug or sprint task) is posted in the integration channel, the corressponding ticket with a brief summary will be shown.

 ## Install